matwilso/matwilso.github.io/_posts/gpt-sim.md

 We're pretty good at this.
 Yet our information processing abilities are severely constrained by our hardware, the DNA bottleneck, and whatever we can learn in a single lifetime.
-In theory, you could do much better.
-With digital brains, specially optimized to model these things, trained on orders of magnitude more data than you would ever encounter in a lifetime, with more memory and much higher accuracy representations.
+In theory, you could do much better---with digital brains, specially optimized to model these things, trained on orders of magnitude more data than you would ever encounter in a lifetime, with more memory and much higher accuracy representations.

 It could predict many events better than an average person.
 For example, if the deck that all those people are standing on is about to collapse.
-By having watched thousands of videos of structural failures like that on YouTube, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse), it will know all the tell-tale signs like the overcrowdeding or the stress fracture in the concrete.
+By having watched thousands of videos of structural failures like that on YouTube, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse), it will know all the tell-tale signs, like the overloading from too many people and the stress fracture in the concrete.
 (Maybe not the most accurate full scenario, but it illustrates the point.)

 If text-based-GPT is like having thousands of world experts to talk to,